-The telecom company CenturyLink and three of its executives were recently named as defendants in a shareholder class action lawsuit alleging a number of failed disclosures related to a recent whistleblower incident.
+The telecom company CenturyLink and three of its executives named as defendants in a shareholder class action lawsuit alleging a number of failed disclosures related to a recent whistleblower incident.

-The suit was filed in the U.S. District Court for the Central District of California and has a class period from Aug.
-3, 2016, to June 19, 2017.
-In addition to naming CenturyLink itself as a defendant, the suit also named chief executive officer Glen Post, III; executive vice president, chief financial officer and assistant secretary R. Stewart Ewing, Jr.; and chief accounting officer, controller and executive vice president of operations support David Cole.
+The suit, filed in the U.S. District Court for the Central District of California and with a class period from August 3, 2016 to June 19, 2017, included CEO Glen Post, III; EVP, CFO, and Assistant Secretary R. Stewart Ewing, Jr.; and CAO, Controller, and EVP of Operations Support David Cole.

 Digging into the accusations

-The details of the suit spring from allegations in another lawsuit, which was filed by a former CenturyLink employee who says she was fired after raising issues with her superiors about fellow employees allegedly signing up customers for various accounts and services without their consent, according to a report from the Arizona Republic.
-The plaintiff in that suit claims she told defendant Post about the unauthorized charges, and was fired shortly thereafter.
+The details of the suit spring from allegations in another lawsuit, filed by a former CenturyLink employee alleging their firing included raising issues with her superiors about fellow employees allegedly signing up customers for various accounts and services without their consent, according to the Arizona Republic.
+The plaintiff in said suit claims she told defendant Post about the unauthorized charges, and was fired shortly thereafter.

-The former employee fielded calls from CenturyLink customers, who she says repeatedly complained about having services and entire accounts for which they hadn't signed up, and in fact, employees were incentivized to do so, the report said.
-Moreover, the company allegedly had a policy that when these complaints arose, employees were supposed to say the consumers had signed themselves up, and to still seek payment for those services, while fixing the issues moving forward.
+The former employee fielded calls from CenturyLink customers, who she says repeatedly complained about having services and entire accounts without consent, and in fact, employees received incentives to do so.
+Moreover, the company policy stated that when complaints arose, employees claimed the consumers signed themselves up, and to still seek payment for those services, while fixing the issues moving forward.

 The allegations in this suit led to an immediate drop in CenturyLink’s stock price, prompting the shareholder class action.

 Around the start of the class period, stock in CenturyLink was trading at $29.88 per share, but there was a sharp decline in the price within a few months, at which point the price slipped to $23.05 in early November.